pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 ![tiflash-distributed-architecture](./images/tiflash-distributed-architecture.svg)

 [TiDB Engine Extensions Library](https://github.com/pingcap/tidb-engine-ext)(hereafter referred to as `raftstore-proxy` or `tiflash-proxy`) is a TiKV based `c dynamic library` for extending storage system in `TiDB` cluster.
-This library aims to export current multi-raft framework to other engines and make them be able to provide services(read/write) as `raft store` directly.
+This library aims to export the current multi-raft framework to other engines and make them be able to provide services(read/write) as `raft store` directly.

-Generally speaking, there are two storage components, `RaftEngine` and `KvEngine`, in TiKV for maintaining multi-raft RSM.
+Generally speaking, there are two storage components in TiKV for maintaining multi-raft RSM: `RaftEngine` and `KvEngine`.
 KvEngine is mainly used for applying raft command and providing key-value services.
-Each time raft log has been committed in RaftEngine, it will be parsed into normal/admin raft command and be handled by apply process.
+Each raft log committed in the RaftEngine will be parsed into a corresponding normal/admin raft command and handled by the apply process.
 Multiple modifications about region data/meta/apply-state will be encapsulated into one `Write Batch` and written into KvEngine atomically.
 Maybe replacing KvEngine by `Engine Traits` is an option.
-But for other storage system, it's not easy to guarantee atomicity while writing/reading dynamic key-value pair(such as meta/apply-state) and patterned data(strong schema) together.
+But it's not easy to guarantee atomicity while writing/reading dynamic key-value pair(such as meta/apply-state) and patterned data(strong schema) together for other storage systems.
-Besides, there are a few modules and components(like importer or lighting) reply on the SST format of KvEngine in TiKV.
+Besides, a few modules and components(like importer or lighting) reply on the SST format of KvEngine in TiKV.
-It may take a lot of cost to achieve such replacing.
+It may cost a lot to achieve such a replacement.

 In order to bring few intrusive modifications against original logic of TiKV, it's suggested to let apply process work as usual but only persist meta and state information.
 It means that, each place where may write normal region data, must be replaced with related interfaces.